MaxenceLiboz/darkly/Local_File_Inclusion/Ressources/writeUp.md

 We tried various Local File Inclusion (LFI) payloads.

 The principle of these payloads is simple.
-Let's assume that the code of page `index.php` contains this:
+Let's assume that the code of page `index.php` work this way:

 ```php
 <?php